Vanino–Kholmsk train ferry

 The Vanino–Kholmsk train ferry (Паромная переправа Ванино — Холмск) is the ferry connection across the Strait of Tartary in Russia that connects Vanino in Khabarovsk Krai and Kholmsk in Sakhalin Oblast.
-This ferry connects Sakhalin Island with mainland Russia and its distance is 260 km.
+This ferry connects Sakhalin Island with mainland Russia; its distance is 260 km.
 It is operated by Sakhalin Shipping Company.

 History

 From 1950 to 1953, the construction of the Sakhalin Tunnel was underway.
 However these works were suspended after the death of Stalin.
 In April 1962, a regional meeting on the development of Russian Far East was held in Yuzhno-Sakhalinsk, this suggestion was raised again.
-On September 3, 1964, “On Measures to Accelerate the Development of the Sakhalin Oblast Productive Forces” was adopted by the Central Committee of the CPSU and the Council of Ministers of the USSR, and it included the idea of Vanino–Kholmsk train ferry.
+On September 3, 1964, “On Measures to Accelerate the Development of the Sakhalin Oblast Productive Forces” was adopted by the Central Committee of the CPSU and the Council of Ministers of the USSR.
+It included the idea of Vanino–Kholmsk train ferry.

 On April 12, 1973, the Sakhalin-1 icebreaking ferry, coming its course from the Baltic, under the command of Captain V. S. Bylkova, dropped off at the Kholmsk port.
 On June 27, 1973, the Vanino–Kholmsk train ferry service was solemnly opened.

 With the commissioning of this ferry, a qualitatively new stage in the development of transport and economic relations of the Sakhalin and the entire Russian Far Eastern region began.
 The transportation amount was increased, so 6 million tons of cargo and over 300 thousand passengers were transported.
 In the most intense for the crossing of the 1970s and 1980s, up to 8 ferries simultaneously operated on the line.

 The general crisis of the economy in 1990s also affected the ferry.
 Cargo was delayed due to non-payment for transportation.
 Ferries sometimes for several days did not leave the ports.